Ghanaians like giving God pressure too much – KSM mocks Duncan Williams

 - In a bid to ensure the cedi doesn't fall any further against the dollar, Duncan Williams some years back commanded and prayed for it to rise

-- Since then, Bloomberg has classified the Ghanaian cedi as the worst-performing currency in the world
+- Bloomberg has since classified the Ghanaian cedi as the worst-performing currency in the world

 - KSM, in a Twitter post, laughed at Duncan Williams's prayer, which couldn't stem the rise of the dollar